There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 The right mindset is an important part of your journey to affiliate marketing success.

-For example, if you’re convinced that it’s all a scam and that your website or blog will probably fail within the first six months, then I can guarantee you have failure ahead of you.
+For example, if you’re convinced that it’s all a scam and that your affiliate marketing website or blog will probably fail within the first six months, then I can guarantee you have failure ahead of you no matter how much your marketing budget is.

 So, instead of focusing on what might go wrong, why not focus on what can go right?

-A simple way of doing that is to establish milestones for your affiliate marketing business.
+A simple way of doing that is to establish milestones for your affiliate marketing journey.

 Start small – like earning your first money online.
 Even your first dollar.